 As of the complaints, the biggest would be the butterfly doors breaking apart.
 This is the weakest link in any TTO type razor.

-Shave the Man found it difficult to find the right angle when he used this razor.
+Shave the Man found it challenging to find the right angle when he used this razor.

 He said that it was difficult to transition because of the weird angle.
-This weird angle made him not recommend this for experienced shavers.
-But for beginners, it is a good choice.
+This odd angle made him not recommend this for experienced shavers.
+But for beginners, it is an excellent choice.

 However, other experienced shavers like Geofatboy and PaulHFilms say otherwise.